Splix777/total-perspective-vortex/README.md

 classes and try to maximize the variations between them.
 PCA is a more general algorithm, but CSP is more used in EEG BCIs.

-Lets take the formal expression of an EEG signal:
+Let's take the formal expression of an EEG signal:

-- `N` the number of event of every classes.
+- `N` the number of events of every class.
 - `ch` number of channels (electrodes)
 - `time` the length of event recording

-Considering the extracted signal matrix X ∈ R d∗N , knowing that d = ch ∗ time is the dimension of a signal vector for an event record.
+Considering the extracted signal matrix X ∈ R d∗N, knowing that d = ch ∗ time is the dimension of a signal vector for an event record.

 ## V.1.4 Train, Validation and Test